CSCE 990: Robotics Today

 detailed and typically around 4 pages double spaced (this is somewhat

 longer than you would submit for most article reviews).
-It should

 include, but by no means be limited to: